51) Visit a Winery

 89) Go to a Rodeo

-Calgary Stamped, dubbed “The Greatest Outdoor Show on Earth,” is also one helluva rodeo.
+Calgary Stampede, dubbed “The Greatest Outdoor Show on Earth,” is also one helluva rodeo.

 90) Snowboard in your Underwear